spandan393/AWS-Cloud-Hunter-project/README.md

 CRITICAL ACTION: The Target role's Trust Policy must explicitly allow the `sts:AssumeRole` action from the Source role.

 WHY THIS IS SECURE: This prevents the need to share long-lived credentials (like Access Keys) and grants only temporary, short-lived tokens, which is the industry standard for cloud access.

+## 3. Project: Preventative Security Guardrails

+### Skill Demonstrated: Condition Key Enforcement

+This section demonstrates how to use IAM Condition Keys to enforce the highest level of security, blocking access based on how and where the user is logging in.

+#### A. MFA Enforcement (Stopping Stolen Passwords) Key Condition Used: `aws:IsMultiFactorAuthPresent` Logic: Policy is set to DENY access unless this condition key is set to 'true'.
+This prevents access if an attacker has stolen the user's password but does not have their MFA token.
+#### B. IP Restriction (Stopping Remote Attackers) Key Condition Used: `aws:SourceIp` Logic: Policy denies access if the request does not originate from a specific, secure company IP address range (e.g., 192.168.1.0/24).
+This is used to lock down highly sensitive resources like admin roles.